Term deposits for kids

 They also learn to be patient

-Whether they plan to save enough to buy driving lessons or to pay down a chunk of their HECS/HELP debt, sitting patiently until their balance reaches that target teaches your child how to defer gratification and restrain their impulses.
+Whether they plan to save enough to buy driving lessons or to pay down a chunk of their HECS/HELP debt, sitting patiently until their balance reaches maturity teaches your child how to defer gratification and restrain their impulses.

 You get security

-What to look for when you're choosing a child's term deposit
+What to look for when choosing a child's term deposit

 You need to spend a little bit of time comparing children's term deposit accounts before deciding which one suits you best.
 Here's what you need to look at.